How to Deal With Toxic Family Members

-First things first: We know that the term “toxic” gets thrown around so much that it’s basically lost all meaning.
+We know that the term “toxic” gets thrown around so much that it’s basically lost all meaning.
 And, yes, it’s often unhelpful to label someone as “toxic" when you're not being specific about what the issue is (especially if they're otherwise a generally OK human).
 So when we talk about toxic family members in this article, what we’re really talking about are people in your family who often exhibit shitty behaviors, says Sherrie Campbell, PhD, psychologist and author of But It’s Your Family….
 Generally speaking, toxic behavior makes us feel disrespected, unheard, unseen, and unsafe, says therapist Lindsay Bass, LPC.
 And that’s especially true when it’s coming from the people we’re related to.

 Toxic family behavior can look cruel, critical, controlling, and show a lack of empathy or respect for your boundaries, feelings, and needs.
-Those who lie, manipulate, or always make themselves out to be a victim are also exhibiting toxic behavior, says Dr. Campbell.
+Those who lie, manipulate, stonewall, or always make themselves out to be a victim are also exhibiting toxic behavior, says Dr. Campbell.
 So, yeah, “toxic” is definitely a faster way to describe all of that.

 For Alex,* a young professional working in publishing, the toxic vibes started after they came out as non-binary to their family.
 Since then, Alex says they’ve felt like they had to withdraw and avoid any conversation that could spark an argument.
-Alex says that their family members, once warm and reassuring, are now a source of pain everytime they use the wrong pronoun or make a joke about Alex being “confused” or in a “phase.”
+Alex says that their family members, once warm and reassuring, are now a source of pain every time they use the wrong pronoun or make a joke about Alex being “confused” or in a “phase.”

-Because most of us have been taught to just endure toxic behavior from the people in our families or pretend it’s not happening at all, it can be hard for people like Alex (and maybe even you) to take manage conflict or stand up for themselves.
+Because most of us have been taught to just endure toxic behavior from the people in our families or pretend it’s not happening at all, it can be hard for people like Alex (and maybe even you) to manage conflict or stand up for themselves.
 But, honestly, that’s not going to get you anywhere—and maybe you’ve already figured that out.

 So, we asked therapists how to actually deal with all that toxic family behavior.
 From communicating your needs and boundaries to hitting pause on the together time, these tips can help you assess your situation and figure out how to move forward.